Chart Color Schemes

 Beaconsfield Upper is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Beaconsfield Upper's dwellings, as per the latest Census, were entirely houses with no other dwelling types.
-This contrasts with Melbourne metro's mix of 67.9% houses and 32.1% other dwellings.
-Home ownership in Beaconsfield Upper stood at 39.7%, higher than Melbourne metro's level.
-Mortgaged dwellings comprised 56.3% while rented ones accounted for 4.0%.
-The median monthly mortgage repayment was $2,252, surpassing Melbourne metro's average of $2,000 and the Australian average of $1,863.
-The median weekly rent in Beaconsfield Upper was $368, lower than Melbourne metro's $390 but higher than the national average of $375.
+Beaconsfield Upper's dwelling structure, as per the latest Census, was entirely houses with no other dwellings.
+This contrasts with Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Beaconsfield Upper stood at 39.7%, with mortgaged dwellings at 56.3% and rented ones at 4.0%.
+The median monthly mortgage repayment was $2,252, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Beaconsfield Upper was $368, compared to Melbourne metro's $390.
+Nationally, mortgage repayments were significantly higher at $1,863 and rents lower at $375.

 Frequently Asked Questions - Housing